sousyokunotomonokai/manual_clock/README.md

 ## Restrictions

-* Timers with 0 duration are not supported.
+* Periodic timers of 0 duration are not supported.
+* One-shot timers of 0 duration are supported.
 * If a target code contains a code like `await Future.delayed(...)`, it will stop there permanently.

 ## Getting started